Martijn

 Freelance Journalist : Vrij Nederland, NRC.
 Projects on science, medicine, and society [2019-now].

 Chair and co-founder : Center and Journal of Trial and Error, www.jtrialerror.com.
-International publication community aiming to explore uncertainty in science, and publish failed research in a reflective and meaningful manner [2018-now].
+International publication community aiming to explore uncertainty in science, and publish failed research in a reflective and meaningful manner [2018-2023].

 Board member : Gewina - Belgisch Nederlands genootschap voor wetenschaps- en universiteitsgeschiedenis [2018-now].